Just Awearyin' for You

 "Just Awearyin' for You" is a parlor song, one of that genre's all-time hits.

+History

 The lyrics were written by Frank Lebby Stanton and published in his Songs of the Soil (1894).
 The tune was composed by Carrie Jacobs-Bond and published as part of Seven Songs as Unpretentious as the Wild Rose in 1901.
 Harry T. Burleigh also composed a tune (copyrighted in 1906), but it never approached the popularity of the Jacobs-Bond tune.
 Although Stanton originally wrote the lyrics in dialect ("Jes' a-wearyin' fer you") for a column in the Atlanta Constitution, the song has generally circulated with the more mainstreamed diction of the Jacobs-Bond version.